birkirbrynjarsson/dotfiles/README.md

 ## Private Config files

 I keep some config files, shell aliases and application preferences in a [private branch](https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/) of this repository and copy them into their designated destination after installing the apps.
-These files might contain Software Licenses or other private data.
+These files might contain Software Licenses, network addresses or other private data.

 ### Spotify CLI